victor-abz/frappe_mcp_server/README.md

 - `FRAPPE_URL`: The URL of your Frappe instance (default: `http://localhost:8000`)
 - `FRAPPE_API_KEY`: Your Frappe API key
 - `FRAPPE_API_SECRET`: Your Frappe API secret

+### Getting API Credentials

+To get API credentials from your Frappe instance:

+1. Go to User > API Access > New API Key
+2. Select the user for whom you want to create the key
+3. Click "Generate Keys"
+4. Copy the API Key and API Secret

 ## Usage